gjxwwww8888/bim3d/README.md

 - [_Three.js_](https://threejs.org) Tis a cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser using WebGL.

 - [_React_](https://reactjs.org) s a free and open-source front-end JavaScript library for building user interfaces based on UI components.

-- [_Material UI_](https://mui.com/material-ui/getting-started/overview/) is a comprehensive library of components that features our implementation of Google's [Material Design](https://material.io/design/introduction/) system.

-- [_Turf.js_](https://turfjs.org/) is a geospatial analysis library, which processes various map algorithms and uses highly readable JavaScript functions to process geojson.

 Project preview address: https://mengyusong.github.io/bim3d-editor/